NickSpringall/workbook/workbook.md

 console.log(Number(someArray)) // => NaN
 ```

-While the String function will output the values contained within the array as a string
+However the String method can be used to coerce the array.
+Returning all values contained within the array as a string

 ```js
 let someArray = [6, 4, "6", [6,"230", true]]